apourzahedi/hello_world/README.md

-#Introduction to git and github
+# Introduction to git and github

-This repo is to learn git and github.
+This repo is git and github workshop.